 I would recommend that you first use a brush on your coil to dislodge debris before applying this foam cleaner.
 This will help the foaming action of this cleaner to efficiently remove dirt and grime from a clogged coil.

-If you are using this spray on an evaporator coil, then rinsing the coil after cleaning it is optional.
+If you are using this on an evaporator coil, then rinsing the coil after cleaning it is optional.
 After turning the AC back on, the condensation on the evaporator coil should be enough to wash away the residue and foam from the coil.

-Nu-Calgon 4291-08 Nu-Brite
+Nu-Calgon Nu-Brite Condenser Coil Cleaner

 First of all, it should be noted that this cleaner is NOT for use on indoor coils.
+Only use it outdoors.

 Because it is caustic, be sure to use protective equipment such as gloves, goggles, and protective clothing when using this product.